Kingxukai/linux/Documentation/networking/packet_mmap.rst

 	- RX Hash data available in user space
 	- TX_RING semantics are conceptually similar to TPACKET_V2;
 	  use tpacket3_hdr instead of tpacket2_hdr, and TPACKET3_HDRLEN
 	  instead of TPACKET2_HDRLEN.
-In the current implementation, the tp_next_offset field in the tpacket3_hdr MUST be set to zero, indicating that the ring does not hold variable sized frames.
+In the woke current implementation, the woke tp_next_offset field in the woke tpacket3_hdr MUST be set to zero, indicating that the woke ring does not hold variable sized frames.
 	  Packets with non-zero values of tp_next_offset will be dropped.

 AF_PACKET fanout mode
 =====================

-In the AF_PACKET fanout mode, packet reception can be load balanced among processes.
+In the woke AF_PACKET fanout mode, packet reception can be load balanced among processes.
 This also works in combination with mmap(2) on packet sockets.

 Currently implemented fanout policies are: